 Pull the Pan with the Crust out of the Freezer and pour in the Cheesecake Filling.
 Notice that you cannot see the crust.
 This is good and what you want.

 I like to cover my cake pan with a paper towel, which will absorb the water that is flying around in the Pressure Cooker.
 Just use 1/2 piece of a paper towel.
-Place some foil over the paper towel and crinkle just on two sides, so that it will keep the paper towel taught.
+Place some foil over the paper towel and crinkle just on two sides, so that it will keep the paper towel taut.
 You don’t want the paper towel to sink into the filling.

 It is cheap to make and you will find yourself using it all your Pot in Pot cooking.